NNBSTRIKERS/contacts-management-dot-cpp/README.md

 ## Description

-Thi contacts-management-dot-cpp is a  contact management system (CMS) - a C++ application that allows users to manage their contacts, including both personal and office contacts.
+This contacts-management-dot-cpp is a  contact management system (CMS) - a C++ application that allows users to manage their contacts, including both personal and office contacts.
 It provides features such as adding, listing, searching, editing, and deleting contacts.
 This project is a simple console-based application designed for personal contact management.

 ## Features